Alexandra Mitsotaki: Career

 Her professional life began at the OECD in Paris, where she worked in the Education Directorate and the Development Centre.
 Her work sought to deepen policy makers’ understanding of the challenges of development and fighting poverty.

 In 1998 Mitsotaki created Greece's first international development NGO, ActionAid Hellas (AAH).
 She has chaired AAH from 2007 to 2017.

 Mitsotaki was a member of the board of ActionAid International (AAI) from 2003 to 2015.
 She served on AAI board committees Governance and Board Development Committee, and the Finance and Funding Committee.

-Realising the importance of helping Greece's increasingly vulnerable population since the economic crisis, in 2014 she and AAH working in partnership with the French NGO Adie France (Association pour le droit à l'initiative économique) created Greece's first micro-credit institution: Action Finance Initiative (AFI).
+Realizing the importance of helping Greece's increasingly vulnerable population since the economic crisis, in 2014 she and AAH working in partnership with the French NGO Adie France (Association pour le droit à l'initiative économique) created Greece's first micro-credit institution: Action Finance Initiative (AFI).

 From 2009 to 2019, as its President, she was in charge of the Hellenic Cultural Centre in Paris, of which she is now vice-chair.
 The aim of the Centre is to establish a tool of cultural diplomacy for Greece in the Francophone world.

 In 2017 she initiated from Delphi Greece the creation of the World Human Forum, a bottom up global citizens initiative.
 The aim of the WHF is to highlight and connect innovative and creative forces underlining the need for a shift of paradigm and the creation of a new ecological civilisation.
 In that context in 2019 she launched the Convergences Greece Forum.

 Mitsotaki occasionally teaches a course with American economist Charles P. Oman on the political economy of international development at Sciences Po in Paris.